Discover These Health Careers That Don't Require a Graduate Degree

 ADVERTISEMENT

-These tasks include arranging hospital admissions and laboratory services, scheduling appointments, updating medical records, bookkeeping, taking medical histories, Explaining treatment procedures to patients, preparing patients for examination, and assisting the physician during exams.
+These tasks involve arranging hospital admissions and laboratory services, scheduling appointments, updating medical records, bookkeeping, taking medical histories, explaining treatment procedures to patients, preparing patients for examinations, and assisting the physician during exams.

 Medical Assistants may take a post-secondary program that typically takes one year.